vunf1/angularNetCore-Portfolio/README.md

 ### :anger: BUGS FOUND :anger:

+> - SideNav TO NAvBar Content Need new padding|margin

->    none found - front end been develop, no server side requests yet
+>    no more found - front end [been develop], no server side requests yet

  **TO DO LIST**